helium/HIP/0138-return-to-hnt.md

 ### HST Reallocation

 With discontinued treasury emissions, MOBILE holders could lose value due to the low funding rate of the MOBILE treasury.
-This proposal reallocates HST emissions towards the MOBILE treasury to balance this.
+This proposal reallocates HNT emissions allocated to HST holders towards the MOBILE treasury to balance this.

 By contrast, IOT holders benefit without a treasury subsidy, as their strong treasury rate is preserved when IOT emissions cease at the beginning of Phase 2.

 With the switch to HNT in Phase 2, the value of rewards to IOT participants may decline, as they will no longer be supported by the strong IOT treasury.

-To compensate for this, in Phase 2, 10% of rewards from HST will be used to supplement reward emissions to IOT participants, while 90% will continue to be emitted towards the MOBILE treasury.
+To compensate for this, in Phase 2, 10% of the HNT rewards from HST holders will be used to supplement reward emissions to IOT participants, while 90% will continue to be emitted towards the MOBILE treasury.

 #### MOBILE Treasury Adjustment